lostmart/easy-simple-users-rest-api/readme.md

 A simple Node.js REST API for user management using Express.js and SQLite database.

+## ⚠️ Important Notice

+This project is intended for learning and demonstration purposes only.
+The folder structure and overall architecture are not optimized for production use, scalability, or long-term maintainability.

 ## Features

 - Full CRUD operations for users